The West Memphis Three were charged with the murder of three boys in 1994. It took them 18 years to clear their names.

 Misskelley was interrogated for 12 hours, of which less than an hour were recorded.
-Misskelley confessed during the interrogation but later took it back, stating that he did it out our fear and intimidation.
+Misskelley confessed during the interrogation but later took rescinded it, stating that he did it out our fear and intimidation.

 Prosecutors argued that the three teenagers, with Echols as the lead, committed the murders as part of a satanic ritual.